 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Before you hit the skies with your favorite pooch, take some tips for flying with a dog.
+Before you hit the skies with your favorite pooch, take my tips for flying with a dog.
 Make sure you have everything on our checklist so that you and your furry buddy have a safe and happy flight.

 Dog Food And Water

-Flying With Small Dogs VS Service Dogs
+Flying With Small Dogs Vs Large Ones

 Visit Your Veterinarian